 National Accessibility Programme

 - The Independent Living Centre (ILC), an NGO, operating as an integrated Resource Centre for Persons with Disabilities.
-It provides a community-based service as well as a display of commercially available equipment and other resources for persons with disabilities.

 - The SA National Council for the Blind (SANCB), an NGO striving to meet the needs of all blind and partially sighted people of South Africa.